2024 Solar Incentives Guide for Clinton, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Clinton solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Clinton solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives